tianchengzhe/EllipTrack_docs/docs/GUI_training.rst

    :align: center

 To modify an event, click the ellipse of interest, and then select a new event.
-The ellipse will be highlighted in the symbolic color of the new event.
-Numbers of recorded ellipses will be adjusted.
+This ellipse will be highlighted in the symbolic color of the new event.
+The numbers of recorded ellipses will be adjusted.

 To remove an event, click the ellipse of interest, and then press "C" or click the respective ">" button.
-The ellipse will not be highlighted, and the number of recorded ellipses for the old event will decrease by one.
+This ellipse will no longer be highlighted, and the number of recorded ellipses for the old event will decrease by one.

 Suggested Strategy
 ******************

 A training dataset should be constructed from every representative segment of the movie.
+Samples should cover the broad spectra of cell morphology, brightness, and behaviors.
 For each training dataset, use the following guideline.

 .. list-table::
    :widths: 1 3